 5. For Sales, track the conversion rate, or the sales made

 Ultimately, all businesses wants their leads to be converted to sales.
 All our marketing efforts should directly or indirectly contribute to greater sales.
 Sales can be tracked in Google Analytics if you’ve set up ecommerce tracking.

 In short, if you’re looking for a good return on your influencer marketing efforts, you need to Track things that actually contribute to the sale, not only the final sales figures.

 Now we’ve established that influencer marketing is a great marketing strategy, and measuring its return is actually possible, how can you gain access to all these influencers?

-Walee has done all the heavy lifting for you, and has over 80,000 influencers on boarded!
+Walee has done all the heavy lifting for you, and has over 80,000 influencers on board!
 To help businesses track their efforts, Walee generates a unique custom tracking link for each influencer when they work on a campaign.
 This makes tracking influencer marketing efforts super easy, giving businesses the exact number of sales they’ve generated.
-In fact, the payments made to the influencers are through the same platform, making it easy to do a cost benefit analysis, using cost per click (CPC) and eventually calculate the ROI.
+In fact, the payments made to the influencers are through the same platform, making it easy to do a cost-benefit analysis, using cost per click (CPC) and eventually calculate the ROI.